harshithatnbr/Learning---web-design-project/README.md

 # Learning---web-design-project
 This is my first UI/UX design project.
-I amgoing to submit for a challenge.
+I am going to submit for a challenge.